Lisa Naalsund: Youth

 Naalsund first represented Norway at under-15 level in 2010.
 She continued to progress as a youth international, participating in 2012 UEFA Women's Under-17 Championship qualification and attended her first tournament finals stage at the 2013 UEFA Women's Under-19 Championship.
 The following year she was recalled to the squad as Norway hosted the 2014 UEFA Women's Under-19 Championship.

 Senior

 In November 2017, Naalsund received her first senior international call-up for Norway for a friendly against Canada but was an unused substitute.

 Having yet to be capped, Naalsund was named as an injury replacement for Emilie Haavi for the 2019 FIFA Women's World Cup.
 However, due to squad regulations, Naalsund could not be registered and had to remain a training player ineligible to play in the tournament.

-Naalsund made her senior international debut for the Norway on 10 June 2021, coming on as a 80th-minute substitute for Vilde Bøe Risa in a frinedly 1–0 loss against Sweden.
+Naalsund made her senior international debut for the Norway on 10 June 2021, coming on as an 80th-minute substitute for Vilde Bøe Risa in a friendly 1–0 loss against Sweden.

 On 7 June 2022, Naalsund was named to the squad for UEFA Women's Euro 2022.
 However, she suffered a leg injury during a pre-tournament friendly against New Zealand on 25 June and was replaced by Thea Bjelde.

+On 16 June 2025, Naalsund was called up to the Norway squad for the UEFA Women's Euro 2025.